GenieFramework/GenieFrameworkDocs/content/1.docs/4.examples/2.reactive-ui/trigger-download.md

 """

 ui() = [
-    # "dynamicLink" i the id of the link to be watched by the script
+    # "dynamicLink" is the id of the link to be watched by the script
     # var":href" is set so that the href attribute takes its value from a reactive variable
     a(id="dynamicLink", var":href"="linkhref", "Dynamic Link"),
     btn("Download", @click(:dfile), loading=:dfile)